Computer Modeling of the Brain

 In this course, students will learn to do the following:

-1. Describe and recognize past and current questions in the field of computational neuroscience
+- Describe and recognize past and current questions in the field of computational neuroscience.

-2. Identify the advantages and limits of computer modeling in advancing our understanding of the brain
+- Identify the advantages and limits of computer modeling in advancing our understanding of the brain.

-3. Make rudimentary computational models in MATLAB to model basic biological systems ranging from proteins at a single synapse to brain areas
+- Make rudimentary computational models in MATLAB to model basic biological systems, ranging from proteins at a single synapse to an area of the brain.